Night Train to Lisbon by Pascal Mercier

 Paperback Audiobook

-Gregorious, who is a dedicated, mild-mannered, lonely and very private teacher in Switzerland, sees a woman about to jump off a bridge, and this makes him question the ordinary routine of his life and to wish for a dramatic change.
-He goes to a Portuguese bookshop to find a textbook to learn Portuguese, and also finds there an old book of thoughts and life lessons written by a Portuguese man called Amadeu de Prado in 1975.
-He then abandons his class and career and takes the night train to Lisbon in Portugal to find out more about this author.
+Gregorius, who is a dedicated, mild-mannered, lonely, and very private teacher in Switzerland, sees a woman about to jump off a bridge, and this makes him question the ordinary routine of his life and to wish for a dramatic change.
+He decides to learn a language and goes to a Portuguese bookshop to find a textbook to learn Portuguese, but when there he picks up an old book of thoughts and life lessons written by a Portuguese man called Amadeu de Prado in 1975.
+He immediately abandons his life in Switzerland and takes the night train to Lisbon in Portugal to find out more about this author.
 He speaks to strangers there and makes friends and follows a laborious trail towards Prado, learning he was a doctor of extreme intelligence with a crippled father and an obsessive sister, and that he saved the life of one of Salazar’s (the Portuguese dictator) henchman and was then ostracised by the community for this act, so then secretly joined the Resistance.
+Phew, well, the book certainly went into a different direction to where I had presumed it would go and quite surprised me with some of the themes in it, which just goes to show it’s always good to give books a try!
+It’s an interesting and intriguing book, and feels quite an unusual one too and one that it was important to read.
+It’s a fairly slowly revealing book, but it certainly kept my interest.

-The book is a mix of the two characters, Gregorious and Prado, and we gradually learn more about both of them, and their characters are slowly revealed.
-Prado seems a complex person, highly intelligent and advanced but also prone to low mood, extremely focused and determined and single-minded and driven but often alone, with a father that committed suicide and a sister that seems now to be dangerously obsessed with him.
+I felt that the book was a mix of the two characters really, Gregorius and Prado, and we gradually learned more about both of them as their characters were slowly revealed.
+Prado seemed a particularly complex and contrasting person who intrigued me, being highly intelligent and advanced but also prone to low mood, and extremely focused and determined and single-minded and driven but often someone who was alone, and having to cope with the extra difficulties in his life of a father who committed suicide and a sister who seemed to be dangerously obsessed with him.
+I enjoyed following the trail that Gregorius went on, with the clues he learnt and the people he met, as well as his own personal journey of self-discovery.

 Night Train to Lisbon by Pascal Mercier available on Amazon